xiaosayang/cmpe202/lab8/output/README.md

-output folder with outout screenshot
+output folder with output screenshot